 It was far more complicated than Ezekiel thought.
 Surprisingly, he loved it.

 At home, Zoe woke up to the sound of whispers.
-Her eyes opened wide.
-No one was in the room—no one but two annoying demons with too much free time on their hands.
+Her eyes opened wide but no one was in the room—no one but two annoying demons with too much free time on their hands.

 “Sleeping Beauty woke up.
 How nice.”
 She rolled her eyes and started to gather her things up, ignoring the rambling demon.
 “That story of yours is quite interesting.
 Too bad you can’t see angels.”
 The angst demon was telling her everything she didn’t want to hear.